Flagsmith/flagsmith/docs/docs/clients/client-side/flutter.md

 }
 ```

-To update a user trait for given user Identity:
+To update a user trait for an Identity:

 ```dart
 final userTrait = await flagsmithClient.getTrait(user, 'cookies_key');